ghazlewood/guide-to-enterprise-drupal/README.md

 ### Caching with varnish and akamai

-* Short TTL on akamai, X-Edge-Control.
+* Short TTL on Akamai, X-Edge-Control.
-* Longer TTL in varnish.
+* Longer TTL in Varnish.
 * Pages can be purge from varnish much easier than akama due to the delay.

 ## Full Stack Anti-Patterns.